rgeraldporter/rgeraldporter.github.io/_posts/2017-02-22-block-scope-is-not-an-iife.md

 ---
 layout: post
-title:  "Beware: Javascript's Block Scope as an IIFE is...
+title:  "Beware: Using Javascript's Block Scope as an IIFE can be...
 Iffy"
 date:   2017-02-22
 excerpt: "Many assume this ES6 feature is equivalent to an IIFE, but it can be quite leaky"
 tag: